Frequently Asked Questions

 There’s no need to give us your name if you don’t want to, or any information you don’t feel comfortable sharing.
 However, we do need to let you know that there are situations where we may not be able to keep the information you give us confidential.
 This is where there might be a risk to your own health and safety, the health and safety of others or if you have been involved in a crime.

-Yes, there is no cap or limit to how many times you can get in touch with Music Minds Matter.
+There is no cap or limit to how many times you can get in touch with Music Minds Matter.

 I’m the partner, friend or relative of someone working in music and I’d like to talk to someone.
 Can I call?